DarrielleEvans/deployment6/README.md

     - Default-Jre

 ## Step 4
-- Created an AWS RDS Database that connects to the deployed applications across both(East and West) regions.
+- I've established an AWS RDS Database that seamlessly connects with our applications deployed across both Eastern and Western regions.
+The implementation of this relational database enhances our users' experience by guaranteeing data consisteny and integrity.
+It provides a centralized data management system, ensuring a single, consistent version of data across all platforms.
+  - A key step in this process involved opening port 3306 enabling uninterrupted traffic flow to and from the database.

 ## Step 3
 - Create a main.tf file to spin up an infrastructure across two AWS( East and West) regions and automate the application deployments using Terraform.